Hybrid Outreach: Blending the Best of Traditional PR & SEO Outreach

 Why is that?
 Because outreach is very similar to sales and most marketers really suck at sales.
 I am not just talking about the presenting a deck type of sales, I am talking about actively reaching out to prospects or in this case media outlets, bloggers or influencers and pitching them on an angle so that they will write an article about you.
 It’s that prospecting component that many marketers are very uncomfortable with.

 After years of struggling with how to improve our blogger outreach efforts here at Power Digital and trying to get our SEO outreach team to put their sales hats on and grow some hair on their chests we decided to invest in the future… What did we do?
 We hired a seasoned and hungry PR pro.
-This was one of the best hires we have ever made at our agency and our outreach efforts are now hitting on all cylinders.
+This was one of the best hires we have ever made at our marketing agency and our outreach efforts are now hitting on all cylinders.

 Additionally, our clients and their P&L’s are really benefiting from this investment.
 I want to share with you some simple campaign types and tricks to developing a successful outreach program so that you can reap some of the rewards that a hybrid outreach approach can bring to your organization.